-The Bitterroot Valley: Missoula to Lost Trail Professional Review and Guide
+The Bitterroot Valley: Missoula to Lost Trail Professional Guide

 "This 95-mile drive up the Bitterroot Valley to the Idaho border goes from the urban setting of Missoula and south along the beautiful Bitterroot Mountains, with a view of the rolling Sapphire Mountains across the valley.
 This drive begins in Missoula, one of Montana’s largest cities.
 There is some discrepancy about where the name Missoula comes from, but the most commonly accepted story says it comes from the Salish word for “river of awe” or “by the chilling waters.”
 Whatever the origin, there is no doubt that the river passing through Missoula, the Clark Fork, is both awesome and chilly.